zumpious/towards-efficient-complementary-security-analysis-using-large-language-models/data/preliminary_study/contextual_information_experiment/README.md

 | CWE Extended Description   |              |              |              | ✓            | ✓            |
 | CWE Demonstrative Examples |              |              |              |              | ✓            |

-The results of our experiment are stored in this directory.
+The results of our experiment, conducted on the [**train split**](../../../datasets.md), are stored in this directory.
 Each JSON comes with some metadata regarding our experiment.
 Further, each JSON contains a list of 1.557 test cases (few-shot examples already extracted) and for each of them the used prompt, the LLMs answer as well as the number of prompt and response tokens are provided.
 The used prompt template for this experiment is "default_prompt_template" presented [here](../../../src/prompt_templates.py).

 We fruther provided one [exemplary prompt](./exemplary_prompt.py).